-The best deal found on momondo in the last two weeks was a flight to Vigo from Alicante for $28.
-This is 96% cheaper than most flight deals to Vigo.
+The best deal found on momondo in the last two weeks was a flight to Vigo from Valencia for $19.
+This is 98% cheaper than most flight deals to Vigo.
 To find the cheapest price to Vigo from your area, use momondo’s Airport-to-Airport Pricing Tool.

 According to our data, Tuesday is the cheapest day to fly to Vigo from United States.
 The lowest ticket price found for a Tuesday departure recently was $602.
 Keep in mind that prices can always vary depending on your route and whether or not you are flying domestic or international.
 Be sure to avoid booking your departure on a Wednesday as prices are generally higher than usual.
 According to our data, the average ticket price to Vigo on Wednesday is $694.

 Our most recent data shows that the best time of day to fly to Vigo is in the morning.
 Flights from United States to Vigo during this time can be as low as $563.
 If you have a flexible travel schedule, then try to avoid flying in the evening when prices are $687 on average.
 Flights to Vigo from United States in the evening are generally more expensive because this time of day is more convenient for travelers’ schedules.